peter hanson's field guide to interesting film

 "The Seven Per-Cent Solution" (1976).
 Proof that escapist entertainment needn't be mindless, Herbert Ross' spirited adaptation of Nicholas Meyer's novel gives Sherlock Holmes (Nicol Williamson) an unexpected cohort in the form of Sigmund Freud (Alan Arkin).
 The ingenious story has Sherlock at wit's end trying to shake his cocaine addiction and unravel the machinations of Professor Moriarity (Laurence Olivier), while Freud, dutiful Dr. Watson (Robert Duvall), and an alluring fellow addict (Vanessa Redgrave) offer their support.
 Unusual for its tacking between high adventure and disquieting drama, the movie presumes its audience is smart enough to follow the clues and the bon mots; the way Williamson speeds through dense dialogue and acrobatic deductions is like a dazzling special effect.
 Though a little long-winded in its final stretch, the picture almost never fails to give its remarkable cast interesting things to do and say.

 “sex, lies, and videotape” (1989).
-Steven Soderbergh’s debut feature remains his most consistently charming endeavor, a personal story about trying to manage neuroses in the search for happiness.
+Steven Soderbergh’s debut feature is a personal story about a young man trying to manage psychosexual neuroses in the search for happiness.
 By the director’s own admission, the central character of Graham (James Spader) is a stand-in for the filmmaker, which makes the unflattering depiction even more interesting.
-When Graham drifts back into the life of college chum John (Peter Gallagher), the long-haired mystery man’s offbeat carnal proclivities spark passions that upset John’s marriage to Ann (Andie MacDowell) and John’s dalliances with Ann’s sister, Cynthia (Laura San Giacomo).
-A straightforward tale that the director tricks up with nonlinear storytelling and clever editing, the piece launched an important directing career and became the figurehead for the modern indie-cinema boom.
-Yet unlike most pictures that spark lasting cultural shifts, “sex, lies, and videotape” is still enormously entertaining: Spader is effectively restrained; MacDowell summons surprising grit; and the movie presents a heartfelt personal statement that unloads psychological detritus without boring the audience.
+When Graham drifts back into the life of college chum John (Peter Gallagher), the long-haired mystery man’s offbeat carnal proclivities spark passions that upset both John’s marriage to Ann (Andie MacDowell) and John’s dalliances with Ann’s sister, Cynthia (Laura San Giacomo).
+A straightforward tale that the director tricks up with nonlinear storytelling and clever editing, the piece launched an important directing career and became a figurehead for the modern indie-cinema boom.
+Yet unlike many pictures that spark lasting cultural shifts, “sex, lies, and videotape” still has power.
+Spader is effectively restrained, MacDowell summons surprising grit, and the movie presents a heartfelt personal statement that purges emotional detritus without boring the audience.

 "Sharky's Machine" (1981).
 Just around the time his career began sliding into post-superstardom disrepair, Burt Reynolds enjoyed his strongest outing as a director with this rich cop thriller set in Atlanta.
 The story is nothing special, standard business about cops investigating how a sophisticated crook manipulates a weak politician, but two elements distinguish the picture.
 First is the movie's gorgeous look, courtesy of ace shooter William A. Fraker.
 Characters in nighttime scenes seem carved out of black marble, action bits benefit from gritty texture, and leading lady Rachel Ward is photographed like a goddess.
 Second is the easygoing ensemble work of an eclectic cast.
 Vittorio Gassman and Henry Silva are campy as the villains, and the team of cops pursuing them—Bernie Casey, Charles Durning, Brian Keith, Richard Libertini, Reynolds—has the layered interplay of a family.
 Oh, and just to amp up the intensity, there's a torture scene late in the movie sure to make any viewer cringe.

 "Shaun of the Dead" (2004).
 Joy might not be a quality one expects to associate with a grisly zombie picture, but the sheer glee director Edgar Wright and star Simon Pegg display throughout "Shaun of the Dead," which they cowrote, is irresistible.
-A love story about two best friends that's disguised as a horror/comedy about the undead, the movie oozes juvenile exuberance with its way-over-the-top gore and gross-out jokes, but it's made with such craft, heart, and intelligence that it's anything but childish.
+A love story about two best friends that's disguised as a horror/comedy about the undead, the movie oozes juvenile exuberance with its gross-out jokes and over-the-top gore, but it's made with such craft, heart, and intelligence that it's thoroughly endearing.
 Pegg plays a British everyman whose comfortable routine is thrown off-kilter the day the dead start walking the earth, and he soon finds himself the leader of a gaggle of survivors including some of his closest friends and relatives.
 Sharp domestic comedy, surprising pathos, and lots and lots of dismemberment ensues, with everything unfolding in a breezy, upbeat fashion.
 Pegg is riotous, as are all the members of the sterling cast, with especially loud shout-outs due to Bill Nighy and Nick Frost.

 Shaw, Robert.
 Actor/writer, 1927-1978.
 Shaw spent only a half-century on the planet, but he left behind a legacy big enough for three lifetimes.
 A burly Englishman with a menacing purr of a voice, wily eyes, and the confrontational swagger of a barroom brawler, Shaw found time in his 51 years to pen several novels and a Tony-nominated play, marry three times and father ten children, and by all accounts drink himself to oblivion enough times to level a lesser man.
 He also cut a broad swath through movies, distinguishing himself in the ’60s and then contributing some of the liveliest performances of the ’70s.
 His early screen highlights included menacing Sean Connery in the 007 outing “From Russia With Love” (1964) and incarnating the historical figures Gen. George S. Custer and King Henry VIII in “Custer of the West” and “A Man For All Seasons” (both 1968).
 “Russia” earned him iconic status and “Seasons” netted him an Oscar nomination.
 Shaw then delivered wickedly entertaining performances in “The Sting” (1973), “The Taking of Pelham One Two Three” (1974), and of course “Jaws” (1975).
 The “Jaws” role of antisocial sea dog Quint fit Shaw so perfectly that he disappeared behind the character’s sideburns and moustache, talking his way into movie history by delivering the spellbinding “U.S.S.
 Indianapolis” monologue and then making one of cinema’s most unforgettable exits.
 After portraying a few more villains and briefly enjoying leading-man status in popcorn fare like “Black Sunday” (1977), Shaw made his own real-life exit in 1978 when he suffered a fatal heart attack.